How To Write in Third Person Omniscient PoV

 In this example, you can see that because of the narrator’s comments and the distance the story has from the characters, the story turns out to be a humorous piece.

-Should we have gone deeper into Allison’s POV, the story would have most likely had a very different tone.
+Should we have gone deeper into Allison’s PoV, the story would have most likely had a very different tone.
 You may have had a stronger sense of Allison’s whining and impatience, instead of the narrator’s darker look on the situation.
 You might also notice that in this example the narrator is unreliable (Allison had not been forced to stand for hours).
-This is something allowed by the use of an Omniscient narrator.
-Be careful if you do this, though, as you can inadvertently change how the story is perceived.
+This use of an unreliable narrator is something made possible by the use of an omniscient PoV.

-The main reason why there’s distance from the reader and the character when a story is written in Subjective Omniscient is because the characters are being judged by the narrator, not by reader.
-The Subjective Omniscient narrator often comes across in the guise of a friend gossiping with the reader about the characters as they journey through the story.
+The main reason why there is distance between the reader and the character when a story is written in subjective omniscient PoV is that the characters are being judged by the narrator, not by the reader.
+The subjective omniscient narrator often comes across in the guise of a friend gossiping with the reader about the characters as they journey through the story.

-Sometimes authors writing in Subjective Omniscient will try to make the readers connect with the narrator instead of with the characters.
-When this happens, the way they tell the story becomes just as important as the story itself.
+Sometimes authors writing in subjective omniscient PoV will try to make the readers connect with the narrator instead of with the characters.
+When this happens, the way the story is told becomes just as important as the story itself.

-The distance between the reader and the characters when a story is written with an Objective narrator is even greater than Subjective.
-In Objective, the narrator doesn’t “judge” the characters for the reader.
+The distance between the reader and the characters when a story is written with an objective narrator is even greater than with a subjective narrator.
+In an objective omniscient perspective, the narrator doesn’t “judge” the characters for the reader.
 However, since the reader only sees what the characters say and do and not what they think, it becomes like watching a film.
 You can see the characters on screen, you can see who they are and what they’re doing, but the screen is always between you and the characters.
 You can never step into their shoes and see the story from their vantage point, or understand what they’re thinking at any given moment.

-It isn’t impossible to overcome the distance between reader and character when writing in Omniscient.
-That’s most obvious when reading traditional fairy tales, which are usually written from an Omniscient point of view.
-But readers will most often sympathize with the characters and the situations as concepts, rather than with the characters as people.
+It isn’t impossible to overcome the distance between reader and character when writing in omniscient PoV.
+That’s most obvious when reading traditional fairy tales, which are usually written from an omniscient point of view.
+But readers will most often sympathize with the theme, characters, and the situations as concepts, rather than connecting with the characters as people.

 For instance, in the story Little Red Riding Hood, the main character is a little girl.
 She represents innocence and helplessness.
 The obstacle is a predatory wolf who’s stalking her.
 Readers will immediately sympathize with the main character not because of who she is (as a person), but what she is (an innocent little girl), and the situation that she’s been put in (a wolf is hunting her).